BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 Use the following commands to help you straightforwardly identify the ones that are causing you trouble and then proceed to responsibly kill them.

 **PS**
-- gets Information about running processes.
+`ps` gets Information about running processes.

 To list information on running processes:
 1. List all running processes:

 ```bash
 ps aux
 ```
 2. List all running processes including the full command string:

 ```bash
 ps auxww
 ```

 3. Search for a process that matches a string:

 ```bash
 ps aux | grep string
 ```

 4. List all processes of the current user in extra full format:

 ```bash
 ps --user $(id -u) -F
 ```